ibm-cloud-docs/openwhisk/prep.md

 {: note}

 **Before you begin**
-- The following steps assume a Linux based distribution on a processor with AMD64-based architecture to run the commands.
+- The following steps assume that you are running the commands on a Linux-based distribution on a processor with AMD64-based architecture.
 - [Review the packages that are included with the Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.
 - Make sure that the locally installed Python version to create the compressed action file (for example, Python 3.7.x) matches the {{site.data.keyword.openwhisk_short}} kind that is chosen to later create the action (`--kind python:3.7`).
 - Install the `virtualenv` Python package.